elvinatombender222/pushy/README.md

 Pushy was inspired by the excellent design of [Pushover](https://pushover.net), but is entirely independent and self-hosted.
 No affiliation or endorsement implied.

 ---

+## 🛠️ Roadmap / Future Plans

+- [ ] Add optional "Trash" view in addition to Active and Archive
+- [ ] Configurable limit for number of notifications to retain
+- [ ] Ability to restore from Archive or Trash
+- [ ] Mobile audio support via improved Tasker hooks or optional native bridge
+- [ ] Optional multi-user mode (with user selector via URL)
+- [ ] Optional dark mode toggle
+- [ ] Admin menu for reviewing all groups and storage usage
+- [ ] Optional GitHub auto-deploy or static sync via script